makeyourownmaker/CambridgeTemperatureNotebooks/README.md

 ### MLP, FCN, ResNet, LSTM for temperature forecasts

-There is 10 years of training data (mid-2008 to 2017 inclusive) plus validation data from 2018 and test data from 2019.
+There are 10 years of training data (mid-2008 to 2017 inclusive) plus validation data from 2018 and test data from 2019.

 I use the following neural network architectures to make temperature forecasts: